Voters Needing Assistance

 Polling places are handicap accessible.
 However, sometimes the path is long.
 Also, the weather in early November is sometimes quite foul.
 Both these things can make voting difficult.
 Voters with mobility issues should consider using the absentee ballot application process.

 Election officials are trained to assist voters with mobility issues by offering them a chair in case of fatigue, and by moving them to the front of a line if they have difficulty standing in line.

-Some polling locations have election officials who are bilingual in Spanish and English for the assistance of voters and all will have extensive Spanish language signage.
+Most polling locations will have election officials who are bilingual in Spanish and English for the assistance of voters and all will have extensive Spanish language signage.
 Other translation assistance is also available.

 Temporary or last minute illness or mobility issues

 Curbside voting is available for voters who cannot get inside the polling place.
 Two Assistant Registrars, from opposing parties, will bring the voter a ballot, assist the voter as necessary, and take the completed ballot to the tabulator to vote it for him.
 The secrecy of the voter’s ballot will be preserved as long as he is able to fill it out by himself.
 The voter will need to have someone enter the polling place and request curbside assistance for him, as the election officials are not able to monitor the parking area outside the polling place.